iblislin/dif-cpp-judger/README.rst

 The is a django project for cpp education.
 We can write down some cpp question.
-Let user uoload their code to compile and execute at server side.
+Let user upload their codes to compile and execute at server side.

 Any pull requests are wellcome.